txt/sin21/docs/hw4.md

 [home](/README.md)

-# Hw3: The Best Thing You Can Do with Most Data is Trhow it Away
+# Hw3: Ethically Speaking, the Best Thing You Can Do with Most Data is Throw Most of it Away

 ## Goal:
 Repeat until no crap: cut the crap